 Last night as I watched her smile and listened to her speech I was overcome with emotion.
-It hit me like a strong wave in the ocean that there was a Black, Indian-American woman who entered the stage dancing to Mary J. Blije and graduated from the college my middle child currently attends who will be sworn in as the next Vice President of America.
+It hit me like a strong wave in the ocean that there was a Black, Indian-American woman who entered the stage dancing to Mary J. Blige and graduated from the college my middle child currently attends and will be sworn in as the next Vice President of America.

 First, my hands were pushing toward the ceiling flowing into a rapid Pentecostal hand clap and before I knew it I was wiping tears from my eyes as my young adult children gave me a smile of approval to say it’s okay mom, we understand.
 And they allowed me to have my moment then we silently had one together.

 There’s this thought that has been stirring in my spirit about the Black woman and I’m still working it out on paper before sharing but watching Kamala Harris be unapologetically Black, seen, received, and celebrated, filled my cup.

 All I can think about are the ancestors; Fannie Lou Hamer who I’m obsessed with right now, Rosa Parks, Coretta Scott King, Nina Simone, Mary Ann Shadd Cary, Sojourner Truth, Harriet Tubman, Mary Church Terrell, Ida B. Wells, Nannie Helen Burroughs, and so many more who made it their life’s work, experienced ridicule, violence, abuse, threats, were ostracized, repudiated, had to take the back seat to men, get their approval in order for their voices to be heard.